Asymptotic Normality for Multivariate Random Forest Estimators: Proofs

-The depth of $v$ is at most $\log_2 s$, so by the stability assumption, $\P(\Pi = \Pi') \geq 1 - (\log s) \Delta(s|v|)$.
-Since the total variation distance of the distributions in \eqref{twodist} differs by $\P(\Pi \neq \Pi')$, the result follows. \end{proof} \begin{proof}[Poor of Proposition~\ref{prop:2-bound}] The idea is to recursively expand the formulas $\E T$ and $\E(T \mid X_1)$ in terms of the DAG.
+The depth of $v$ is at most $\log_2 s$, so that $\P(\Pi = \Pi') \geq 1 - (\log_2 s) \Delta(s|v|)$ by applying the splitting stability assumption $\log_2 s$ many times using a union bound.
+By \eqref{eq:removex} the total variation distance of the distributions in \eqref{twodist} differs by $\P(\Pi \neq \Pi')$, and the result follows. \end{proof} \begin{proof}[Poor of Proposition~\ref{prop:2-bound}] The idea is to recursively expand the formulas $\E T$ and $\E(T \mid X_1)$ in terms of the directed acyclic graph.
 We start with

 where the sum runs over nodes $v$ after the first split, i.e., $[0,1]^p \to v$.
 The second summand may be split into two, one over $x_1 \in v$ and the other $x_1 \notin v$.
 If we assume splitting stability held with function $\Delta$, then Proposition~\ref{prop:value-bounds} allows us to bound the second term, so that